anntnzrb/nixvim/README.md

 ## Disclaimer

-As of this writting, it is not intented that this configuration will be an exhaustive one.
+As of this writting, there is no intention of making these configurations exhaustive.
 I am still using _GNU Emacs_ as my primary editor.

-## Try It
+## Get It

 You may try this Neovim configuration without any installation.
 This does not affect your own settings.